apache/spark/CONTRIBUTING.md

 ### Setting up a development environment

+Please install python(2.7.x or 3.4.x), mysql, and libxml by using system-level package managers like yum, apt-get for Linux, or homebrew for Mac OS at first.
-It is usually best to work in a virtualenv.
+It is usually best to work in a virtualenv and tox.
 Install development requirements:

     cd $AIRFLOW_HOME
     virtualenv env
     source env/bin/activate
     pip install -e .[devel]
+    tox

 Feel free to customize based on the extras available in [setup.py](./setup.py)